 This course consists of two parts:

-• After an introduction to the topics listed above, the following two lectures cover the topics weed management and fertilization in greater detail
+• After an introduction to the topics listed above, the following lectures cover the topics in greater detail.

 • The second part is a seminar.
 Here student groups prepare a term paper, a presentation and a handout with feasible examination questions which can be answered using the corresponding paper.
 Topics will be listed in BOKUlearn shortly before the first lecture.

 The prerequisite for participation in the course is a basic knowledge of agrophysics, fundamentals of agricultural engineering, agricultural process engineering and organic agriculture.